-Description: The Skidmore Bike Share (ThoroughTreds) Student Manager position offered by Sustainable Skidmore requires 2–4 hours of work per week, based on campus.
-Primary responsibilities of the ThoroughTreds manager will be to work with Sustainable Skidmore, the Environmental Action Club, Lucy Scribner Library, and students of Skidmore College to ensure the campus bike-share program is functioning properly and efficiently.
-The manager will regularly check in with library staff and Sustainable Skidmore to analyze the state of the bike-share program, take inventory of the bicycles, evaluate bicycles to ensure they are in proper working order, and repair, maintain, and keep detailed account of all bicycles in the program.
-Additionally, because this program is relatively new to the College, the manager will work closely with Sustainable Skidmore and the library to adapt the ThoroughTreds program, checkout process, and market the program to increase campus awareness to ensure the sustainability of the program.
+Description: The Skidmore Bike Share (ThoroughTreds) student manager position offered by Sustainable Skidmore requires 2–4 hours of work per week, based on campus.
+Primary responsibilities of the ThoroughTreds manager will be to work with Sustainable Skidmore, the Environmental Action Club, Lucy Scribner Library and students of Skidmore College to ensure the campus bike-share program is functioning properly and efficiently.
+The manager will regularly check in with library staff and Sustainable Skidmore to analyze the state of the bike-share program, take inventory of the bicycles, evaluate bicycles to ensure they are in proper working order and repair, maintain and keep detailed account of all bicycles in the program.
+Additionally, because this program is relatively new to the college, the manager will work closely with Sustainable Skidmore and the library to adapt the ThoroughTreds program and checkout process, and market the program to increase campus awareness to ensure the sustainability of the program.

 - Work closely with the library to train staff on bicycle checkout procedure.

-- Take regular inventory of bicycles to ensure all bicycles are accounted for.
+- Take regular inventory of bicycles to ensure that all bicycles are accounted for.

 - Ensure that all bicycles in circulation are in proper working condition and safe for use.
 This includes developing a detailed maintenance schedule for each bicycle.

 - Receive damage reports from the library and respond in a timely manner.

 - Remove damaged bicycles from circulation and repair the bicycles in a timely manner.